troessner/articles/draft-how-does-mutant-work.markdown

 ### Mutator

-Ok, so now we have talked about subjects a lot.
-What about the mutations?
+Ok, so now we have talked about "subjects" a lot.
+What about the "mutations"?

 If you recall the `env` method in `Env::Bootstrap` from above: